a-ads/blog/content/blog/how-do-i-start-essentials-for-advertisers.md

 **Choose your advertising payment model**

 Our main payment model is [Daily budget](https://aads.com/blog/2019-08-11-how-does-daily-budget-work/): you spend a fixed amount of money per day and get a share of our publishers’ traffic.
-[CPM bids](https://aads.com/blog/how-to-use-cpm-bids-with-a-ads/) are also available, but Daily budget is preferable because when you pay per day, you are not being charged for fake impressions.

 You can set any daily budget, that seems reasonable to you.
 Please, mind checking the traffic estimations at "Campaign -> Payment model" page and note that they are volatile and might not be accurate, especially if you have a narrow targeting and low budget.